 Explores purposes and uses of assessment in programs for English Learners.
 Establishes the important role that standards and standardized tests play in school-based programs.
 Delineates fair and equitable assessment of language and content in all modalities.

-TESL 445 – Cultural Foundations for ESOL Teachers (3)
+TESL 445 – Cultural Foundations for ESOL Teachers (3 units)

 Prerequisite: TESL 300 or concurrent enrollment